1. Question Concerning the Completeness of the Exile

 northern Egypt.
 The Mizraim Egyptians would have never allowed Joseph or

-any other "Asiatic" to rise to power in their nation let alone to grow into
+any other "Asiatic" to rise to power in their nation let alone to

 a great multitude.
 Joseph's family would have been sent packing at the